gocardless/angularjs-style-guide/README.md

 ### Routes

-A view that points to a URL.
+A view, made up of components and unique pieces of UI, that points to a URL.
 Like components, each route contains all the HTML, CSS, JavaScript, and other dependencies needed to render itself.

 ### Services